 \subsection{Medical Imaging Enhancement via CTL}

-Although DL-based reconstruction for undersampled low‑field MRI has been demonstrated \cite{ayde2022deep}.
-Transfer-learning strategies for accelerated/reconstructed MRI across field strengths, anatomies, and sampling patterns have proven effective \cite{arshad2021transfer, dar2020transfer, lv2021transfer, bi2023linear}.
-We found a paucity of published work that combines undersampled low‑field MRI reconstruction with an explicit CTL framework.
-To address this, future research can focus on applying causal inference techniques, such as causal mechanism alignment \cite{wang2025illuminating}, to improve generalisation, reduce biases, and enhance the robustness of models in the face of domain shifts in low-field MRI, ultimately advancing the field of undersampled low-field MRI reconstruction.
+Although DL-based reconstruction and enhancement for undersampled low-field MRI have been demonstrated, including direct super-resolution and image quality enhancement from undersampled k-space data \cite{ayde2022deep, anyimadu2026direct}, transfer-learning strategies for accelerated or reconstructed MRI across field strengths, anatomies, and sampling patterns have also proven effective \cite{arshad2021transfer, dar2020transfer, lv2021transfer, bi2023linear}.
+Recent work has further highlighted the importance of out-of-distribution generalisation in low-field MRI enhancement under undersampled acquisition settings \cite{anyimadu2026low}.
+However, we found a paucity of published work that combines undersampled low-field MRI reconstruction or enhancement with an explicit CTL framework.
+To address this, future research can focus on applying causal inference techniques, such as causal mechanism alignment \cite{wang2025illuminating}, to improve generalisation, reduce bias, and enhance robustness to domain shifts in low-field MRI, ultimately advancing undersampled low-field MRI reconstruction and enhancement.